Client Manual: Web Design

 Building a website the right way involves many steps, and it can feel complicated, so we’ve put this client manual together for you to help you quickly onboard to the process.

-Click here to bookmark this manual in your browser so you can easily access this guide at any time while we progress through the stages of building your project.
+Press CTRL+D to add this manual to your web browser so you can easily access this guide at any time while we progress through the stages of building your project.

 Standard Discovery (Free)

 Simple website projects typically only require one meeting.
 This type of meeting is free.
 We provide one meeting, which lasts 1hr.
 During this time, we review your website and determine if the project is a standard basic website, or if it has features or design requirements that will require additional premium discovery time.

 More complicated websites often take more sessions to identify how added features and functions will work on the site.
 Meetings continue until the project is fully organized and there are no questions remaining so that a comprehensive proposal can be provided with a timeline and budget.

 Discovery is where the web design process starts.
 The idea for the website is presented and we work together to answer all of the questions to get a clear understanding of what you need included in the project.
 When we’re done with this process, you’ll have the blueprint called a ‘Project Road Map’ that outlines the specifics of how your project will be built.

 You’ll be on the call with a web development specialist who can guide you through this process, but we also have a kit that will help prep you for this meeting so we can make the most of our time.